matejbizjak/kumuluzee-nats/jetstream/README.md

 | streams                  | java.util.List      | The list of streams                                                                                |
 | jetstream-contexts       | java.util.List      | The list of JetStream contexts                                                                     |

+#### Clusters & Reconnecting

+The Java client will automatically reconnect if it loses its connection the nats-server.
+If given a single server, the client will keep trying that one.
+If given a list of servers, the client will rotate between them.
+When the nats servers are in a cluster, they will tell the client about the other servers, so that in the simplest case a client could connect to one server, learn about the cluster and reconnect to another server if its initial one goes down.

 ### Streams

 Prefix: `kumuluzee.nats.servers.streams`